By overwhelming demand we've created a section

 THE MOST FAMOUS PERSONALITY OF ARMENIAN DESCENT IN SHOWBIZ

-The most famous but also the most successful is Cher (Cherilyn Sarkisian).
-She
+Not only the most famous but also the most successful is Cher (Cherilyn Sarkisian).

 Academy Award (Oscar) for the "Moonstruck" (1987), won Best Actress at the Cannes Film Festival